ooici/ion-functions/README.md

 Linux: Note that many installs have much older versions installed by default.
 You will need to upgrade couchdb to at least 1.1.0.

+##libgswteos Dependency

+**On OSX**
+This will require a buildout to accomodate the changes.
+Very important component is that developers will need to include the libgswteos-10 library:

+    brew tap lukecampbell/hombrew-libgswteos
+    brew install libgswteos-10
+    brew test -v libgswteos-10

 **Python packages and environment management:**

 **Install** pip